ItsTiz/PPS-24-sgp/docs/report/4_detailed_design/controller/controller.md

 The interface allows different scheduling strategies (fixed interval, variable timing, real-time) without changing the simulation logic.

-### TimerBasedScheduler

-`TimerBasedScheduler` is a concrete scheduler that uses Java’s built-in `Timer` and `TimerTask` for fixed-interval simulation execution.

-It runs the step function every `x` milliseconds, with `x` being a positive amount of time.

-It runs on the background on a separate thread **without affecting the main UI rendering thread**.

 ---

 ## SimulationEngine

 `SimulationEngine` encapsulates the **core computational logic** of the simulation.
 It declares one method:

 - **`executeStep`**: Advances the simulation by one logical time step.
-The result is a `Simulation[Boolean]` that indicates whether further steps are needed.

   This trait isolates pure simulation logic from concerns like UI or scheduling.

-### SimulationEngineImpl

-`SimulationEngineImpl` is the concrete engine that manipulates simulation state according to defined rules.

-This class is purely focused on simulation logic, without timing or UI logic.

-For a more fine grained explanation see IMPLEMENTATION
+For more fine-grained details see [SimulationEngine](../../5_implementation/tiziano/sim_engine.md#simulationengineimpl).

+---

+## SimulationInitializer

+`SimulationInitializer` is an abstract factory and aggregator responsible for creating all the main domain entities needed to start a simulation, including the track, cars with their initial states, initial events, and starting weather.
+It defines a clear contract without committing to a specific implementation, enabling different initialization strategies (e.g., standard race, randomized setup, testing scenarios) while ensuring consistency of the initial `RaceState`.
+From a design perspective, it follows the SRP principle, acts as a dependency injection point for the simulation assembly process, and guarantees that the simulation core remains agnostic to how its starting conditions are prepared.

 ---